Expansion tank: Domestic applications

+Domestic hot water

 When expansion tanks are used in domestic hot water (DHW) systems, the tank and the diaphragm must conform to drinking water regulations and must be capable of accommodating the required volume of water.

-In the past, domestic plumbing systems often contained more air than they do currently, and the trapped air acted as a crude expansion buffer.
 In new and upgraded systems, expansion tanks are designed in and installed more frequently than in the past.

 In the UK, prior to the use of sealed expansion tanks, "open" tanks were installed in the roof space to accommodate the water's expansion; these had the disadvantage of being exposed to cold air in the roof space.
 This, without effective loft insulation, could fall below freezing, and could cause the pipework supplying the tank to freeze.
 However, with good pipe and tank insulation, this was in practice quite rare.
-Although such systems were remarkably trouble free, there are concerns about the potability of water from roof tanks due to the possibility of contamination.
+Although such systems were remarkably trouble free, there were concerns about the potability of water from roof tanks due to the possibility of contamination.
 The other major disadvantage is that the water pressure from a roof tank is considerably lower than mains water pressure, making the use of mixer taps sometimes unpredictable.

+Hydronic heating and cooling

 Domestic hydronic heating and cooling systems generally include an expansion tank to buffer pressure changes due to expansion and contraction of the water used for heat transfer.

 A minimum pressure of 4–5 psi at the top of a closed hydronic system is suggested.

+Standards

 In Europe the design and the construction of expansion tanks are ruled by EN 13831 according to Pressure Equipment Directive (PED) 97/23/EC.